kontaktio/kontakt-ios-sdk/README.md

 ## Overview

-This document shows you a quick way to start using the Kontakt.io iOS SDK in location-aware apps.
+This document shows you a quick way to start using the Kontakt.io SDK in location-aware apps.
 You will find code examples for core features and best practices that we recommend developers follow.

 You can find more detailed information in the [Appledocs](http://developer.kontakt.io/ios-sdk/appledocs/).

 ##Changes
 This version of the SDK has been completely re-written from scratch since version 6.2.
 It contains a number of new features which you can read about more compleyely in the  [Appledocs](http://developer.kontakt.io/ios-sdk/appledocs/), but a high level review of what's changed includes:

+* **Added support for iOS, tvOS and OSX**
 * Improved Swift 2.0 support
 * All classes are thread safe
 * Support for Kontakt.io Secure Communication and Kontakt.io Secure Shuffling.
 Better security throughout the app as well to help suppport this.